Pence under pressure as the final step nears in formalizing Biden’s win

 Pence is not the first vice president to find himself in a difficult role as the Senate declares a new president.
 Several have been forced to oversee the congressional declaration of their own defeat.

-After the bitterly contested 2000 election, then-Vice President Al Gore went to Capitol Hill to certify the victory of his rival, Republican George W. Bush, overruling the vocal protests of some Democrats who felt Florida’s vote had been miscounted.
+After the bitterly contested 2000 election, Vice President Al Gore went to Capitol Hill to certify the victory of his rival, Republican George W. Bush, overruling the vocal protests of some Democrats who felt Florida’s vote had been miscounted.

 That event was widely seen as an effort to bring the country together and reaffirm a peaceful transfer of power.